ldbc/ldbc_snb_docs/README.md

 #### Naming conventions

 * If an attribute exists in the graph as part of an entity (node/edge) and is returned unchanged, name it `entity.attributeName`.
-* If it is computed or aggregated, use `camelCase` notation.
+* If an attribute is computed or aggregated, use `camelCase` notation.